 Chilly Problems with Standard Liquid-Filled Pressure Gauge

-However, most silicon oil-filled pressure gauges do not work effectively beyond−40°F (−40°C).
-Below that temperature, the fill liquid becomes too viscous, resulting in slower response times and inaccurate pressure readings.
+For cold weather use, the oil and gas industry relies on pressure gauges filled with silicon oil.
+However, this solution is only good for temperatures −40°F (−40°C) and above.
+Below that, the fill liquid becomes too viscous, resulting in slower response times and inaccurate pressure readings.
 In extreme cold, the case fill begins to solidify and the gauge might stop working altogether.

-WIKA’s engineered solution Model PG23LT comes with a special low-temperature silicone case fill to ensure accurate readings even at extremely low temperatures.
+That’s why WIKA’s Model PG23LT comes with a special low-temperature silicone case fill, to ensure accurate readings even at extremely low temperatures.

-Another critical component to a hermetically sealed and liquid-filled pressure gauge are elastomers.
+The fill liquid isn’t the only consideration, though.
+Another critical component to a hermetically sealed and liquid-filled pressure gauge is the elastomers.
 O-rings and gaskets prevent 1) moisture from entering the case and 2) the case fill from leaking out.
 Flat gaskets are used to seal the window, the blow-out back at the rear of the case, and the vent valve on top of the case for pressure compensation.

 Standard sealing materials, however, will not withstand very low ambient temperatures.
-Over time they become brittle and will lose their sealing properties.
-When developing the PG23LT, WIKA tried to eliminate elastomers at critical points.
+Over time, they become brittle and lose their sealing properties.
+When developing the PG23LT, WIKA engineers eliminated elastomers at critical points.
 The window seal and O-ring to seal the blow-out back are made from a special material that can withstand extremely low temperatures.
-The fill plug, normally made from rubber, has been replaced with a stainless steel hex screw or compensating valve, depending on the pressure range.
+The fill plug, normally made of rubber, has been replaced with a stainless steel hex screw or compensating valve, depending on the pressure range.

 Model PG23LT: Cool Running in Extremely Low Temperatures